HCMCPE/MCPE-MODS/[BETA] Mod Pack/README.md

  - /heal (Resets your health to max)
  - /kill (Automatically kills you)

- - /item [category] (Gives you entire set of items from specified category)
+ - /item {category} (Gives you entire set of items from specified category)
     Example: /item weapons (Adds all weapons from 'weapons.js' into your inventory.